EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

         # ...
 ```

-The `title` content can include the following special variables:
+The `title` option can include the following special variables:

   * `%entity_label%`, resolves to the value defined in the `label` option of
     the entity.
 If you haven't defined it, this value will be equal to the